 Many visitor attractions have a season – normally Easter to the end of October, that they are open for.
 So if you plan to come in January you might want to do your homework and make sure the places you wish to visit will be open.
 If you are looking at attractions in cities then you will find that they will probably still be open unlike some of the castles on the islands.

 We have found that when visiting more remote places or some of the islands ‘out of season’ that even some of the coffee shops and cafes will be closed too.
 This doesn’t bother us too much and we take packed lunches and a flask when we go out for the day walking, to spot wildlife and do some photography.
 Something to bare in mind though.

 In short, there are pros and cons for each month and each season but all I ask is that you don’t write one off because it might be cold or it gets dark earlier, in favour for following the crowds in peak season for more daylight and cramming more in.

 So, the answer to the question “when is the best time to visit Scotland” from me would be “whenever you like.
 It’s always pretty, breathtaking, atmospheric and welcoming.
+If you check out my Instagram feed you will see exactly what I mean.
 Here are some of my photos, through all seasons and weather to help you decide.